Get all the latest data for Belgrade

 Can I legally rent out property on my visa in Belgrade right now?

-You do not need to live in Serbia to rent out your Belgrade property, and many foreign owners manage their apartments remotely through a local property manager or a trusted representative who handles tenants, contracts, and day-to-day logistics.
+You do not normally need to live in Serbia to rent out a Belgrade apartment, house, villa, or townhouse, and many foreign owners use a local agent, lawyer, accountant, or power of attorney.

 We cover everything there is to know about buying and renting out in Belgrade here.